 Compatibility: Android, iOS, Windows Phone

-WikiMapia is a multilingual GPS map service owned and run by Wikipedia software wikimedia.
-They intend to provide an entirely free of cost, comprehensive, complete and advanced mapping service to the all parts of the globe.
+WikiMapia is a multilingual GPS map service owned and runs on open source Wikipedia software wikimedia.
+They intend to provide an entirely free of cost, comprehensive, complete and advanced mapping service to all parts of the globe.
 You can search for all types of maps that include satellite maps, ground maps and even the bird’s eye map.

 Run by volunteers, WikiMapia is an online editable map that allows you to edit any incorrect information in the form of a note thereby, helping users from your city or someone who’s visiting your city.
 To add a note there is no need for you to sign up, however, is first analyzed by the moderators to avoid any errors.